prooph/proophessor/docs/tutorial/event_sourcing_basics.md

 We've also added the package `prooph/event-sourcing` to the list of dependencies and told composer to install `phpunit/phpunit` when we're in dev mode.

-You can guess that `prooph/event-sourcing` provides the basic implementation needed to develop an event sourced domain model.
+`prooph/event-sourcing` provides the basic implementation needed to develop an event sourced domain model.

 Now it's time to define our first domain event.
 We place all events in `./Basket/src/Model/Event/`